kmagusiak/odoo-connect/README.md

 A separate package provides utilities to more easily extract data from Odoo.
 It also contains utility to get binary data (attachments) and reports.

+Since Odoo doesn't accept all kind of values, the *format* package will help with converting between user-expected values and values returned by Odoo.

 The following function will return a table-like (list of lists) structure with the requested data.